flowerchecker/taskchain/docs/example.md

 [configs]({{config.code_url}}/example/configs/features),
 [notebook]({{config.code_url}}/example/scripts/features.ipynb)

-This pipeline build on movie pipeline and has the following function
+This pipeline build on movie pipeline and has the following functions

 - select the most relevant actors and directors (to use them as features)
 - prepare all features - year, duration, and features based on movie's genres, countries, actors and directors (binary features)
 - select requested feature types